-The second possible explanation for why baboon fissions were not as efficient, by our measures, as some of our algorithms is that the baboons used information that we did not include in the social networks.
-Since the observed fissions were more efficient than random (figures 3 and 4), it is clear that baboons do not completely ignore the structure of the social network.
+The second possible explanation for why baboon fissions were less efficient, by our measures, as some of our algorithms is that the baboons used information that we did not include in the social networks.
+Since the observed fissions were more efficient than random (figures 3 and 4), baboons do not completely ignore the structure of the social network.
 However, matrilineal kin often remain together during social group fissions in cercopithecine primates6,35,37,38 and individuals may sometimes attempt to leave others of higher rank during fissions40.
 It is thus possible that baboon fission events could be better predicted by increasing edge weights based on relatedness or decreasing edge weights to higher ranking individuals.
 Still, in Amboseli fissions, multiple matrilineal kin groups are typically split and dominance rank is not a key driver in the fission outcome, indicating that neither relatedness nor rank always predict fission patterns34.
 Another source of information lacking in our analysis is data on fine-grained social interactions in the weeks and months preceding and during the fission.
 Our data represent relatively coarse-grained grooming data over many months to infer the social bonds at the time of fission, whereas fine-grained data could reveal changes in social bonds over time that better reflect the social network at the time of the fission.
 These imperfections in data sampling may have contributed to the observed fissions appearing less efficient than they truly were.

-By analyzing hypothetical social networks, we found that initial network topology plays a strong role in determining the efficiency of a fission (Appendix S2).
+By analyzing hypothetical social networks, we found that network topology plays a strong role in determining the fission’s efficiency (Appendix S2).
 Our analysis of caricature topologies suggests that topological differences might explain some of the variability in the efficiency of fissions.
-For instance, all nonrandom algorithms were most efficient at breaking up the linear network and least efficient at breaking up the complete network (Figure S6, Figure S7).
-This may explain a striking feature of the simulated Lodge group fissions: all nonrandom algorithms (including despotism) and the baboons themselves did quite well at efficiently splitting the Lodge group network (e.g., breaking ~10% fewer bonds than any other fission; Table S2).
-The Lodge group lived in a resource-rich environment and also exhibited a relatively simple (unusually linear) social network structure (figure 1 and Table S3; note its clustering coefficient, diameter, and density).
+For instance, all nonrandom algorithms were most efficient at breaking up the linear network and least efficient at breaking up the complete network (Figures S11 and S12).
+This may explain a striking feature of the simulated Lodge group fissions: all nonrandom algorithms (including despotism) and the baboons themselves efficiently split the Lodge group network (e.g., breaking ~10% fewer bonds than any other fission; Table S5).
+The Lodge group lived in a resource-rich environment and exhibited a relatively simple (unusually linear) social network structure (figure 1 and Table S6; note its clustering coefficient, diameter, and density).
 Linear networks are easier to split than more complex social networks, which could explain the high efficiency of fissions of the Lodge group network.

 How well did each algorithm predict observed individual-level outcomes?